 ESCAP/WMO: Tropical Cyclone Hazard Video on "Typhoon Warnings"

-To promote public awareness on typhoon-related hazards, the Hong Kong Observatory (HKO) is leading a DRR project under ESCAP/WMO Typhoon Committee, to produce a short video on the impact of typhoons, including high winds and waves, heavy rain and storm surge.
-The objective is to make the information more understandable to the public and make them react through visual impacts of short video.
-The initiative is raised by WGDRR and comments have been sought from the group members as well as TCS.
+To promote public awareness on typhoon-related hazards, the Hong Kong Observatory (HKO) is leading a Disaster Risk Reduction (DRR) project under United Nations Economic and Social Commission for Asia and the Pacific (ESCAP)/WMO Typhoon Committee, to produce a short video on the impact of typhoons, including high winds and waves, heavy rain and storm surge.
+The objective is to make the information more understandable to the public and make them react through the visual impacts of short video.